 We acknowledge we are situated on the traditional, ancestral, and unceded territories of the Coast Salish Peoples, including the Semiahma (Semiahmoo), q̓ʷɑ:n̓ƛ̓ən̓ (Kwantlen), and q̓ic̓əy̓ (Katzie) land-based nations.

-Hosted by the Local Land Based Nations, Semiahmoo, Kwantlen and Katzie First Nations, Surrey’s National Indigenous Peoples Day is an opportunity to acknowledge and show respect and admiration for Indigenous People past, present and future; to share cultural history; and to share spirit, experiences, stories, song, art and dance with each other and the community.
+Visit Holland Park in Surrey City Centre on June 21 for Surrey’s National Indigenous Peoples Day Celebration & Wellness Event.
+Hosted by Semiahmoo, Kwantlen and Katzie First Nations, this free, family-friendly event is an opportunity to acknowledge and show respect and admiration for Indigenous Peoples past, present and future; to share cultural history; and to share spirit, experiences, stories, song, art and dance with each other and the community.

 - JB the First Lady – JB the First Lady is a member of the Nuxalk & Onondaga Nations.
 She is a Vancouver-based hip-hop and spoken word artist, beat-boxer, cultural dancer and youth educator.

 - Nadine Gagné – Nadine Gagné is a proud Metis Nation BC Citizen who is one of only a handful of Indigenous artists creating children’s music since 2004.

 - The Wild Moccasin Dancers (Shyama-Priya and David Whitebean)- The Wild Moccasin Dancers are a dynamic dance collective that captivates their audience through pow wow culture.
 Each dancer shares their style of dance through traditional and contemporary rhythms.

 - Stars of the North Drum Group (LaDonna Wiks-Joseph name by Wata) – The traditional aboriginal drumming and singing group, “Stars of the North” entertain and educate with songs based on stories told by their elders.